stbnrivas/dataModels/StreetLighting/StreetlightControlCabinet/doc/spec.md

 + `voltage` : Electric tension.
 The actual values will be conveyed by one subproperty alternating current phase.
-The name of each subproperty will be equal to the phase name, typically `R`, `S`, `T`.
+The name of each subproperty will be equal to a phase mnemonic.
+The mnemonic used for denoting phases can vary depending on world regions.
+In Europe they are typically named as `R`, `S`, `T`.
     + Attribute Type: [StructuredValue](http://schema.org/StructuredValue)
-    + Default unit: Volts
+    + Default unit: Volts (V)
     + Attribute metadata:
         + `timestamp`: Timestamp when the last update of the attribute happened.
             + Type: [DateTime](http://schema.org/DateTime)
     + Optional

-+ `thdrVoltage` : Total harmonic distortion (R) of the voltage.
-The actual values will be conveyed by one subproperty per alternating current phase.
-The name of each subproperty will be equal to the phase name, typically `R`, `S`, `T`.
++ `thdrVoltage` : Total harmonic distortion (R) of The name of each subproperty will be equal to a phase mnemonic.
+The mnemonic used for denoting phases can vary depending on world regions.
+In Europe they are typically named as `R`, `S`, `T`.
     + Attribute Type: [StructuredValue](http://schema.org/StructuredValue)
     + Allowed values: A number between 0 and 1
     + Optional

 + `thdrIntensity` : Total harmonic distortion (R) of intensity.
-The actual values will be conveyed by one subproperty alternating current phase.
-The name of each subproperty will be equal to the phase name, typically `R`, `S`, `T`.
+The name of each subproperty will be equal to a phase mnemonic.
+The mnemonic used for denoting phases can vary depending on world regions.
+In Europe they are typically named as `R`, `S`, `T`.
     + Attribute Type: [StructuredValue](http://schema.org/StructuredValue)
     + Allowed values: A value between 0 and 1
     + Optional